hms-dbmi/pic-sure-hpds-genotype-load-example/README.md

 Then pointing your web browser at the IP of your docker host.

 Because there is NO SECURITY on this validation `Jupyter Notebook`, it is recommended that you close off the firewall and SSH tunnel to the host in order to do your validation.
 Use `localhost` in your browser to load the `Jupyter Notebook`.

+>> **NOTE**: HPDS has limitations related to the way data must be formatted in the VCF file.
+Read over the following:

+Multi-allelic variants have to be split into multiple rows.
+So if you have:

+1	1111111	.
+A	T,C	100	PASS	.
+GT	1/2

+You have to split it to:

+1	1111111	.
+A	T	100	PASS	.
+GT	0/1
+1	1111111	.
+A	C	100	PASS	.
+GT	0/1

+There is no support currently for flag-based INFO columns.
+One approach that works well is to map all of the flag values for a row into a new INFO column called FLAGS and put all values for the VCF row into that column like so:

+1	1111111	.
+A	T	100	PASS	MULTIALLELIC;SYNONYMOUS;	GT	0/1

+Is changed to:

+1	1111111	.
+A	T	100	PASS	FLAGS=MULTIALLELIC,SYNONYMOUS;	GT	0/1

+Phased records are coerced into unphased by the loader.
+This means 1|0 and 0|1 both become 0/1 after they are loaded.